Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Introduction

-\paragraph{Positioning within prior work.} Several lines of work have sought to enhance robustness in RLHF, but primarily focus on the reward modeling stage.
-For example, Reward-Robust RLHF \citep{Yan2024RewardRobustRLHF} employs Bayesian reward model ensembles to characterize uncertainty, while \cite{Bukharin2024RobustRLHF} formulates reward learning as an $\ell_1$-regularized problem to downweight sparse outliers.
-Other methods, such as contrastive reward approaches \citep{Shen2024RobustRLHF}, enhance robustness by penalizing reward uncertainty but lack formal noise modeling, and REINFORCE++ \citep{Hu2025REINFORCEpp} improves advantage estimation stability but remains vulnerable to inherent reward noise.
-Crucially, these methods address robustness upstream; the interaction between reward noise and group-based policy optimization remains underexplored, leaving a need for a principled correction mechanism at the policy update level.

-\paragraph{Our contributions are the following:} \begin{itemize} \item \textbf{A formal study of GRPO under noisy rewards} where we prove that reward corruption attenuates the learning signal and leads to convergence to a strictly worse policy.

-\item \textbf{Principled noise correction with closed-form update and guarantee.} \\ Adapting label-noise theory, we propose a practical denoising algorithm that estimates the noise corruption and applies a correction to the policy gradient update, making it robust to said noise, and we derive a monotonic-improvement bound.
+\paragraph{Our contributions are the following:} \begin{itemize} \item \textbf{A formal study of GRPO and Dr.GRPO under noisy rewards} where we prove that reward corruption attenuates the learning signal and leads to convergence to a strictly worse policy.
+We also analyze the gradient dynamics under noise. \item \textbf{Principled noise correction with closed-form update and guarantee.} Adapting label-noise theory, we propose a practical denoising algorithm that estimates the noise corruption and applies a correction to the policy gradient update, making it robust to said noise, and we derive a monotonic-improvement bound.
+We also provide an explicit sample-complexity bound for the noise estimation. \item \textbf{Theory-driven empirical validation} on math and code generation tasks where we follow a two-stage experimental protocol: \begin{itemize}

-\item \textbf{Empirical validation on modern LLMs} on math and code generation tasks where we follow a two-stage experimental protocol: \begin{itemize} \item \textbf{Perfect Assumption Validity Stage:} We first simulate a noisy channel applied to our ground truths (math answers/code execution) with fixed, known class-conditional flip rates to enforce perfect assumption validity.
+\item \textbf{Perfect Assumption Validity Stage:} We first simulate a noisy channel applied to our ground truths (math answers/code execution) with fixed, known class-conditional flip rates to enforce perfect assumption validity.
 This allows us to verify that the empirical behavior of our method aligns with our theoretical predictions.
 Under synthetic noise conditions, our method not only recovers from performance degradation but in some cases (e.g., Llama-3.2-1B) even exceeds the noiseless baseline performance, suggesting additional regularization benefits.

 \item \textbf{Realistic Estimation Stage:} In a more practical setting, we take an existing pre-trained reward model, estimate its flip rates directly from data, and then apply our correction method using these estimated values.
 Specifically, we achieve accuracy improvements of up to 6.7 percentage points compared to using the same reward models without correction for math tasks and 1.5 percentage points for code tasks .